spring-epfl/private-collection-matching/relatedwork/README.md

 The benchmarks consist of a preparation phase in which:
 - we build the Docker images that will be used,
 - we start 2 Docker containers (one for the client, the other for the server),
-- we build the related works inside the containers,
+- we build the related works inside one of the containers (and it will thus be immediately accessible in the other container),
 - we simulate network delays,
 - and optionally, we test that the containers can "speak" to each other with a 100 ms delay.